 Ford has finally answered those questions.

-The Ford GT is expected to have a starting price around $450,000, excluding destination and delivery.
+The Ford GT is expected to have a starting price of around $450,000, excluding destination and delivery.
 The Ford GT will be one of the rarest Ford products ever.
 Production is limited to 250 units per year, and the initial ordering period will cover the first two years of production – 500 vehicles.

 If you want to own of one of these ultra-high-performance supercars, you can submit your application to FordGT.com.
 On the site, you can identify your preferred Ford dealership in GT-approved markets and, if approved, you can complete your purchase with the help of the dealer and the new Ford GT Concierge Service.
 Accepted applicants from around the world will be contacted by the concierge and provided a tailored experience – not only through the ordering and delivery but through years of ownership.